GeorgePimpleton/Win32-games/revised-code-WinAPI/README.md

 If you find better ways to rework the code please drop me a note and let me know.

 ### Musings on Windows Games
 The game engine as created may be old, but still is (mostly) workable for modern WinAPI practices.

 The WinAPI/Visual Studio/Windows 10 doesn't like some C++ stdlib assets.
+Smart pointers as class data member types really don't work, raw pointers are still needed so the apps don't "crash" on exit.